AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 The output in all cases includes an access token, which is be used by Experience Platform to authenticate and maintain authentication to your destination.

-The system that Adobe has designed for OAuth2 authentication:
+The system that Adobe has designed for OAuth 2 authentication:
 * Supports all three OAuth 2 grants while accounting for any variations in them, such as additional data fields, non-standard API calls, and more.
 * Supports access tokens with varying lifetime values, be it 90 days, 30 minutes, or any other lifetime value that you specify.
-* Supports OAuth2 authorization flows with or without refresh tokens.
+* Supports OAuth 2 authorization flows with or without refresh tokens.

-## OAuth2 with Authorization Code {#authorization-code}
+## OAuth 2 with Authorization Code {#authorization-code}

 If your destination supports a standard OAuth 2.0 Authorization Code flow (read the [RFC standards specs](https://tools.ietf.org/html/rfc6749#section-4.1)) or a variation of it, consult the required and optional fields below: